What is a business model?

 - Does the customer need dedicated customer service?
 Google thinks not.
 Tiffanys thinks so

 - Do we need to own our own assets?
 Uber thinks not.
 E.on, the power company, thinks it does

 - Do we need to deliver our core competencies?
 Forbes thinks not, the Economist uses its own writers

 Each of these approaches has an impact on cost and value delivered.
 Your business model is finding the right balance between the two

 What is the Best Way that We Can Do This?

 As I’ve built business models for over 300 entrepreneurs I’ve seen many attempts to answer the question “How can we do this?”
 There are always lots of answers.
-There are lots of ways to solve the customers pain.
+There are lots of ways to solve customers’ pain.
 This is the wrong question.
 The right question is to ask “What is the best way that we can do this?”
-The answers challenge the customers assumptions and delight them.
-They also challenge the entrepreneurs assumptions and empower him.
+The answers challenge the customers’ assumptions and delight them.
+They also challenge the entrepreneur’s assumptions and empower her.

 What is Your Business Model?

 If you’ve read this far I hope that you’ve been asking yourself the same questions.
 A business is rarely a static entity.
 Customers change, competitors change and so does the environment.
 Taking the time to think things through is a great way to gain competitive insight and then turbocharge your business.